 How to Get Health Insurance Without Employer Coverage

-So what options do you have for health insurance in the absence of an employer-sponsored plan?
+So what health insurance options do you have in the absence of an employer-sponsored plan?

 1. Get Covered Through Your Spouse’s Employer Plan

 I’m self-employed, and I’m fortunate enough to have a wife with employer-sponsored health insurance that covers me.
 In fact, the stability and benefits of my wife’s job are precisely what allow for my irregular self-employed income.
 I can pursue higher-risk, higher-reward income and investments, focusing on building our net worth, because her job reliably puts food on the table and provides us with access to health insurance.

 Before quitting your job or switching to a single-income household, take a close look at your partner’s job and benefits.
-If they don’t currently have employer-sponsored health coverage for the whole family, it may be time for them to find a new job that offers it.
+If they don’t currently have employer-sponsored health coverage for the whole family, consider exploring new jobs that offer it.

 2. Get a Part-Time Job With Health Benefits